rksharmany/leader_readme/README.md

 ## I. My Philosophy: The "High-Performance" Operating Model
 This document is designed to shorten our learning curve.
 I am **intense, obsessive, and dynamic**.
 I value high-performance systems—both in code and in people.
 I don’t expect you to be a mind reader, so here is the operating manual for working with me.

-I operate through three distinct lenses:
+I operate through positivity and three distinct lenses:
 1.  **The High-Performance Protector:** I am a fierce advocate our org and our mission.
 I view us as elite athletes; I expect elite performance but will stand in the gap to ensure you have what you need to win.
 2.  **The Systems Polymath:** I am an incessant builder both organizationally and technically.
 I look at everything as a system to be optimized.
 If I’m digging into the "why" of a process, it’s because I’m looking for the structural leverage point.
 3.  **The Cultural Hedonist:** I value the "Mover & Shaker" energy.
 Having lived in New York City, Barcelona and Berlin, I appreciate intensity in both life and work.
 I want our culture to be vibrant and all-encompassing, not just functional.